 Danish universities have a long tradition of delivering non-formal education in the form of extension courses.
 The university extension courses are a nationwide initiative delivered through four divisions in the cities of Copenhagen, Aarhus, Odense and Aalborg.
 In addition, there are also more than 100 university extramural committees delivering non-formal education in other regions.
 The objective of the programme is to disseminate the results of the research produced by higher education institutions to the wider community in the form of lectures, lecture series and university courses.
 These cover a wide range of subjects, including health and natural sciences, humanities, social sciences and theology.
-The Danish government provides grants to help cover some of the costs associated with teaching, travel and administration, the amount of which is determined in the annual Appropriations Act.
+The Danish government provides grants to help cover some of the annual Appropriations Act.
 The Council for the University Extramural Department (Folkeuniversitetet) is responsible for distributing the grants.
 Participants in these courses have to pay a fee, which amounts to a minimum of one-fourth or, on some occasions, one-third of the expenditure on teaching (Danish Ministry of Education, 2018[42]).